JellyTitan/ErgoDonk-Zero/README.md

 @todo update image
 ![diode orientation](docs/images/build_guide_Zero/sofle_Zero_diode_orientation.png)

 Diodes, surface mount or through-hole, can be installed on either the front or the back.
 Back side installation is recommended because after the case plates are installed, it's easier to access the back then the front.
+If you are using Choc switches and a switch plate, you must install the diodes on the back side.

 If you are hand soldering, through hole diodes are recommended because they are easier.
 If you damage a pad on one side, feel free to move that diode to the other side.